.22 long rifle: Usage

 The tiny case of the .22 LR and the subsonic velocities (when using subsonic ammunition) make it well suited for use with a firearm suppressor (also known as silencers or sound moderators).
 The low volume of powder gases means that .22 LR suppressors are often no larger than a bull barrel; the Ruger 10/22 and Ruger MK II are common choices, because of their reliability and low cost, and the resulting product is often nearly indistinguishable from a bull barrel model (although weighing far less).
 Where firearm suppressors are only minimally restricted, a .22 LR firearm with a suppressor is often favored for plinking, as it does not require hearing protection or disturb the neighbors.
 Local government agencies sometimes use suppressed rimfire weapons for animal control, since dangerous animals or pests can be dispatched in populated areas without causing undue alarm.

 The .22 LR has also seen limited usage by police and military snipers.
 Its main advantage in this role is its low noise, but it is usually limited to urban operations because of its short range.
-One study suggests a single head/torso shot suffices, more often than not.
-See summary table of results from Greg Ellifritz’s Stopping Power study.
+One study suggests that a single head/torso shot suffices, more often than not.

 The Israeli military used a suppressed .22 LR rifle in the 1990s for riot control and to "eliminate disturbing dogs prior to operations", though it is now used less often as it has been shown to be more lethal than previously suspected.
 Some other examples include the use of suppressed High Standard HDM pistols by the American OSS, which was the predecessor organization of the CIA.
 Francis Gary Powers was issued a suppressed High Standard for the flight in which he was shot down.
 Suppressed Ruger MK II pistols were used by the US Navy SEALs in the 1990s.